Professor Jennifer Claire Curtin

 POLITICS 757 Comparative Public Policy

-I am always interested in supervising graduate students in any of the subfields listed above, and especially if the research project has a cross-national comparative dimension.
+I am interested in supervising graduate students in any of the subfields listed above, especially if the research project has a focus on gender, politics and public policy.

 Selected publications and creative works (Research Outputs)